aka00pikachu/Blin/README.md

 triangle to show up on its screen.

-**There should be** an "action bar" with a menu doodad on the right; there, you should be able to "Launch a 2D Activity" or "Launch Another 2D Activity" and then screw around with bouncy orange balls.
-Tapping on the balls should get them to bounce more.
+**There should be** an "action bar" with a menu doodad on the right; there, you should be able to launch "Slappy Balls" or "Slappy Balls 2" or "Shaky Balls" and then screw around with bouncy orange balls.

 FROM HERE you have some options: